xelatihy/yocto-gl/docs/yocto/yocto_math.md

 # Yocto/Math: Math types

-Yocto/Math defines the basic math primitives used in graphics, including small-sized vectors, matrices, frames, quaternions, rays, bounding boxes and their transforms.
+Yocto/Math defines the basic math primitives used in graphics, including small-sized vectors, matrices, frames and quaternions, and their transforms.
 Yocto/Math is implemented in `yocto_math.h`.

 ## Vectors